iyadidier/Project/README.md

 # Avengers Character Guessing Game 🎮

 ## Overview
 The **Avengers Character Guessing Game** is an interactive Android application where players guess the names of randomly selected Avengers characters based on their images.
-The game tracks player performance, maintains score history, and includes additional features like user authentication and localization.
+The game tracks player performance, maintains score history, and includes additional features like language accesibility.

 ---